d2l-ai/d2l-en/chapter_appendix_math/ab-testing.md

 Ultemately, the metric who choosed is used for evaluation of a A/B testing.
 As a result, we prefer a metric of high *sensitivity*, i.e., accurately reflecting the change that we care about.
 At the same time, we need the metric to be *robust* - invariance to the irrelevant changes.
 With a well-defined metric, we can then state our null hypothesis by measuring whether the metric has a significant change from the new product design.

-### Step 2: Setting a significance level and a statistical power
+### Step 2: Setting Statistical Significance Level and Statistical Power

-In practice, the significance level is 0.05 and power is set as 0.8.
-Power is ??????
+As we introduced in :numref:`sec_statistics`, a common used statistical significance level is $95%$ and statistical power is $0.8$.

-* Practical significance level varies depends on each individual tests, it tells you how much change the test detects that makes you really want to launch the change.
+* Practical statistical significance level varies depends on each individual tests, it tells you how much change the test detects that makes you really want to launch the change.
 You may not want to launch a change even if the test is statistically significant because you need to consider the business impact of the change, whether it is worthwhile to launch considering the engineering cost, customer support or sales issue, and opportunity costs.

-### Step 3: Calculating proper sample size
+### Step 3: Calculating Proper Sample Size

 Recall from :numref:`sec_statistics`, the *population* denotes the total set of users where we can sample our control group and experiment group.
 It is critical to decide the size of sample for our A/B testing, so that it is not overestimated or underestimated.
 Specifically, if we overestimated the sample size, we would waste time and effort to collect data, whereas if we underestimated it, we would not able to make a convincible product design decision.

-Calculate the sample size ??????
+Calculate the sample size

+??????

 * How to reduce the size of an experiment to get it done faster?
 You can increase signiffcance level alpha, or reduce power (1-beta) which means increase beta, or change the unit of diversion if originally it is not the same with unit of analysis (unit of analysis: denominator of your evaluation metric) .